 One of the important pieces of the puzzle from the ‘Revitalization Rocky Mount Puzzle Box’ is the historic Douglas Block named for Dr. Junious Douglas, an African-American pharmacist.
 The Douglas Block was home to shops, restaurants, entertainment centers, and medical services owned and operated by African-Americans.
-Today it is home to people who believe in the revitalization of the historic downtown district and are doing business where in spirit, the original black community will always be remembered
+Today it is home to people who believe in the revitalization of the historic downtown district and are doing business where the original black community will always be remembered

 We have Di Riceratore to thank for research that helps us pay tribute to an important and distinguished family in the community.
 We honor Earl Carnegie “Doc” Burnette.
 Come and stand with me on the sidewalk in front of The Prime Smokehouse, and look kiddie-corner across the street to the Burnette Building, part of the Douglas Block restoration.
 You have to let the scene come to you, the privilege of looking back at a time and place that is integral to the Rocky Mount story.
 With eyes to see, you are looking at the Burnette Drug Company established by Baker Burnette (1878-) who obtained a medical degree but worked as a pharmacist.
 His nephew, Earl Carnegie “Doc” Burnette, who we honor in this post, worked in the Burnette Drug store early in his life and later became the owner, and in the 1960s co-owned the business with Fred S. Biggs.